padrinobook/padrinobook/chapters/sessions.md

 require 'spec_helper'

-describe "SessionsController" do
+RSpec.describe "SessionsController" do

-  describe "GET :new" do
+  describe "GET /login" do
     it "load the login page" do
       get "/login"
-      last_response.should be_ok
+      expect(last_response).to be_ok
     end
   end